jremes-foss/kube-ngircd/README.md

 kubectl -n namespace-here apply -f ircd-deployment.yml
 ```

 `Dockerfile` is provided in case you wish to provide your own image.
 Please tag and upload the image to remote repository and change the URL.
 Link to default ngIRCd image is [here](https://hub.docker.com/r/jremesfoss/ngircd).
+This ngIRCd image is maintained as part of the repository.

 ## Technical specifications